akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Note that the concrete class does not contain any fields with state like a regular POJO.
 All state of the `EventSourcedBehavior` must be represented in the `State` or else they will not be persisted and therefore be lost when the actor is stopped or restarted.
+Updates to the State are always performed in the eventHandler based on the events.

 @@@